A trip to the Eiffel Tower is incomplete without passing through this haven of tranquility and peace— The Gardens.

 This Chimney near the west exit of the tower is one of the few relics representing the tower’s history.

-It was once an outlet for the steams produced by the machinery that powered the tower lifts.
+It was once an outlet for the steam produced by the machinery that powered the tower lifts.

 Due to its red-brick structure, it creates an illusion that a castle is hidden behind the trees.